Undergraduate Resources & Funding

 The Philosophy Department awards a service prize every year to a student graduating with a philosophy degree who has contributed to the life and social environment of the department.

-Consult our list of faculty areas of interest and specialty to identify faculty members to approach about advising a prospective Thacher-Reynolds Thesis.
+Consult our list of faculty areas of interest and specialization to identify faculty members to approach about advising a prospective Thacher Thesis.

 Faculty Areas of Focus